 Cody, WY 82414

-The library is closed on New Years Eve, New Years Day, Memorial Day, Independence Day (July 3 and 4), Labor Day, Thanksgiving Day (and the Friday, Saturday and Sunday following), Christmas Eve Day and Christmas Day.
+The library will be closed on New Years Day, President’s Day, Easter Sunday, Memorial Day, Independence Day (July 3 and 4), Labor Day (Sat.-Mon.), Columbus Day, Veterans Day, Thanksgiving Day (Thurs.- Sun.) & Christmas Day.

 In 1965 the Carnegie Building was torn down to make way for a new library on that same site.
 In October 2008, that library’s collection was moved to the renovated bottom floor of the Park County Complex, formerly the Marathon Oil Building, between the Rec Center and the Post Office.
 Funding came from a variety of sources including a one-cent sales tax.
 Residents of Park County have a new modern library.
 Please visit!